smartenv-crs4/cmc-IoT_QuickStart/README.md

 # cmc-IoT_QuickStart

-This quick start tool allows you to start the entire CMC stack and the IoT domain microservice called CMC-IoT.
-It is therefore responsible for the run of basic microservices such as CMC-Auth, CMC-User, CMC-App, which are essential to interact and use the CMC-IoT services.
-It will always be the task of this tool to define and configure the minimum and essential set of access rules through tokens between the various microservices.
-Further access rules or any changes can be configured through the CMC-Auth web interface or through its API.
+This quickstart tool allows you to start the entire CMC stack and the IoT domain microservice, CMC-IoT.
+It is therefore responsible for running the core microservices CMC-Auth, CMC-User, CMC-App, which are essential to execute the CMC-IoT service.
+This tool also defines the minimum set of access rules by means of tokens among the various microservices.
+Further access rules or any changes can be configured through the CMC-Auth web interface or its API.

 **dependency:**
-In order to start this quick start tool it is necessary to use docker engine and compose
+The only prerequisite for running this quickstart tool is Docker engine and Docker Compose.

 **How to start microservices:**

-1. open a shell
+1. Open a shell
 2. Clone this repository
 3. Go to repo working directory
 4. Edit .env file setting the IP of your machine
-5. type sh setup.sh
+5. Launch setup.sh script